 4. Hire a public adjuster.
 If you feel overwhelmed or feel like your insurance company is giving you the run around and not offering a fair settlement for the damages, a public insurance adjuster can help maximize your claim while eliminating some of your burden and confusion.

-One other very important thing: make sure you continue to pay your insurance premiums.
+One other very important tip: make sure you continue to pay your insurance premiums.
 You don’t want there to be any reason for there to be a lapse in coverage when you’re trying to get reimbursement for damages.